Cancer Bats: Scott Middleton's departure (2020)

-On October 4, 2021, the band announced via their Facebook and Instagram pages that founding member and lead guitarist Scott Middleton would be departing the band to focus on his family, health, and to pursue personal interests in recording, mixing, and mastering music out of his own studio.
+On October 4, 2021, the band announced via their Facebook and Instagram pages that founding member and guitarist Scott Middleton would be departing the band to focus on his family, health, and to pursue personal interests in recording, mixing, and mastering music out of his own studio.
+Bassist Jaye Schwarzer took over guitar duties on studio.
 As of Middleton's departure, Liam Cormier remains as the only original member of the band.